By KIERAN FINNANE

 An exhibition has different kinds of opportunities (for instance, scale, materials) to take up its themes than does a memorial work in a public place.
 The point I draw from my comparison is the value of telling a specific story, rooted in place and community, and of harnessing the imagination of curators and artists to do so.
 Alice Springs is rich with such stories and with the artistic talent to tell them.
 A more thoughtful process around the way the town remembers its history could do much to enhance the way it goes into the future, not to mention its image.

 In his recently published history Stuart Traynor writes, “The war made modern Alice Springs.”
 The town became a major staging base for troops and equipment on their way north.
 Nearly 200,000 troops passed through, with up to 5000 encamped at a time during the peak.
 Their experience of the town and region would lay the foundation of a post-war tourism boom.
-Their presence also led to a big jump in the standard of local infrastructure – the track north was upgraded to an all-weather gravel road, and by the end of the war all parts of town had electricity and running water.
+Their presence also led to a big jump in the standard of local infrastructure – the track north was upgraded first to an all-weather gravel road and then sealed, and by the end of the war all parts of town had electricity and running water.

 Perhaps most importantly, the seeds of change in black-white relations were sown : the army needed Aboriginal labour and they paid those who worked in cash (instead of just rations) although wages were still unequal.
 Employment freed them from the restrictions of the Aboriginals Ordinance; they could go where they pleased when off duty, including to the army’s wet canteen.
 Some soldiers still had racist attitudes (not least their commander, Lieutenant Colonel Noel Loutit), but others “treated them like other blokes”, in contrast to the prewar social culture.